Realty Mogul vs CrowdStreet

 Whether you like CrowdStreet or Realty Mogul, we highly recommend you do your homework, determine your short and long-term goals, find the capital and get into some form of crowdsourcing, sooner rather than later.

 Both CrowdStreet and Realty Mogul give you access to commercial real estate investments.
-Realty Mogul has a significantly lower minimum at just $1,000 versus the minimum investment of $10,000 for CrowdStreet.
+Realty Mogul has a lower minimum at $5,000 versus the minimum investment of $10,000 for CrowdStreet.

 Overall, both platforms offer solid options for getting exposure to commercial real estate.
 We do have to lean towards Realty Mogul, however, as the minimum to start is significantly lower.